dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 }
 ```

-The key element of this code is the new `SendGreetingMail` method, invoked by the `ThankYou` handler.
+The key element of this code is the new `SendGreetingMail` method, invoked by the `Greet` handler.
 For the sake of simplicity, we use a public API generating UUIDs.

 ### Composing reliable workflows